sumonbis/PathORAM/README.md

 ## Path Oram Implementation
 Path ORAM uses a binary tree to store all memory blocks.
 Each node of the tree is a bucket which can contain a fixed number of block.
 First, we define all necessary data structure.
-The depth of the tree is log_2(N).
+The depth of the tree is `ceiling(logN)`.
 The empty blocks are filled with dummy data.
 Each leaf node is a distinct branch and each block is mapped to a random branch.
 For each operation, we perform read and write through the branch.
 Since, the blocks are positioned to different branches, repeated operations do not disclose any information.
 A